Providence board of directors

-Carrie Bridges Feliz, MPH, is the director of the Community Health Institute at Lifespan, Rhode Island’s largest health system.
-The Lifespan Community Health Institute aims to improve population health and wellbeing by working to ensure that all people have the opportunity to achieve their optimal state of health through healthy behaviors, healthy relationships, and healthy environments.
+Carrie Bridges Feliz, MPH, is the Vice President of Community Health and Equity at Lifespan, Rhode Island’s largest health system.
+In this role, Carrie manages the Lifespan Community Health Institute, a department that aims to improve population health and wellbeing by ensuring that all people have the opportunity to achieve their optimal state of health through healthy behaviors, healthy relationships, and healthy environments.
 Carrie has an extensive background in public health, beginning her career as a public health prevention specialist for the Centers for Disease Control and Prevention where she concentrated on refugee health, tuberculosis program evaluation, and the prevention of healthcare acquired infections.
 She also served as the team lead for Health Disparities and Access to Care in the R.I.
 Department of Health.
 In that role, she supervised the offices of Minority Health, Women’s Health, Special Health Care Needs, and Primary Care & Rural Health.
 In addition to her public health experience, Carrie also has experience in education.
 Most recently, she was the director of strategic partnerships for the Providence Public School Department where she built collaborative relationships between schools, the district, community-based organizations, and national partners to improve students’ academic performance and wellbeing.
-She also has experience as a classroom teacher in Phoenix, AZ and charter school administrator in Boston, MA.
+Earlier in her career, Carrie was a classroom teacher in Phoenix, AZ and charter school administrator in Boston, MA.
 Carrie has earned numerous awards, including the Woman of Achievement Award from the YWCA of Rhode Island, the Women of Excellence Community Award from the Women’s Center of Rhode Island, and a Centers for Disease Control and Prevention Service Award.
-More importantly, she volunteers by serving on local boards – the Rhode Island Free Clinic board of directors, Paul Cuffee School board of trustees, Breakthrough Providence advisory board, and the RI Public Health Institute board of directors, to name a few.
-These service opportunities, in addition to her profession, reflect and advance Carrie’s purpose, which is to help create the conditions that allow all people to thrive.
+More importantly, she volunteers by serving on local boards.
+In addition to City Year Providence, Carrie also serves on the Rhode Island Foundation board of directors, Paul Cuffee School board of trustees, and Rhode Island Free Clinic board of directors.
+Along with her career choices, these service opportunities reflect Carrie’s stated purpose, which is to help create the conditions that allow all people to thrive.

 Alan Harlam has been the Director of the Social Innovation Initiative (SII) at Brown’s Swearer Center for Public Service since 2007.
 He teaches a Social Entrepreneurship course that introduces students to the transformative impact that social entrepreneurs have in society through extensive case analysis and independent projects.
 He envisioned and created the Social Innovation Fellowship that has supported more than 125 students with the funding, skill development, mentoring and peer community to hone an entrepreneurial idea and test their business model through an immersive summer experience.
 In addition to these programs, he has served as a key designer for recent strategic initiatives at Brown, including TRI-Lab, a social innovation platform for teaching, research, and impact that brings together students, faculty, and community leaders to study a critical social issue and develop new solutions; and the Program in Engaged Scholarship, which recognizes students who design their studies to fully integrate their learning inside and outside their classroom.
 Alan has been on the Advisory Board for City Year RI since 2004.
 He remains inspired by City Year’s leadership around National Service and has witnessed the transformative impact of service on our Corps members.
 Our current model has made great strides to prove that our unique combination of near peer, students centered, and relationship based supports is having a profound impact on the success of students in Providence and holds great promise as an important ingredient in assuring that the next generation of children can enjoy their rights to an excellent education and a life of opportunity and success.
 Each time he sees this work in action, he is inspired and recommitted to assure the success of this organization to realize its potential for impact.

-Andy Horwitz is a law school professor at Roger Williams University School of Law, where he serves as the Director of Clinical Programs and the Director of the Criminal Defense Clinic.
+Andy Horwitz is a law school professor at Roger Williams University School of Law, where he serves as the Assistant Dean for Experiential Education and the Director of the Criminal Defense Clinic.
 In the Criminal Defense Clinic third year law students represent indigent criminal defendants in Rhode Island District Court and the Rhode Island Traffic Tribunal under Andy’s direct supervision.
 In addition to his clinic duties, Andy has taught criminal law, criminal procedure, advanced criminal procedure, interviewing and counseling, and trial advocacy.
 Prior to joining the RWU faculty, Andy served as a staff attorney for the Legal Aid Society of New York City.
 There, he represented indigent defendants in all areas of criminal litigation including jury trials, suppression hearings, parole and probation violation hearings, and plea negotiations.
 Andy has provided pro bono legal services to a number of local organizations, including the ACLU, the NAACP, DARE, and Operation Stand Down.
-He presently serves on the Executive Committee of the Rhode Island Association of Criminal Defense Lawyers, on the Board of Directors at Open Doors Rhode Island, and on the Advisory Boards of the Transformation Through Education Foundation and City Year Rhode Island.
+He presently serves on the Executive Committee of the Rhode Island Association of Criminal Defense Lawyers, on the Boards of Directors at Open Doors Rhode Island and the Rhode Island Center for Justice, and on the Advisory Boards of the Transcending Through Education Foundation and City Year Rhode Island.
 Andy’s service on the Board of Advisors at City Year Rhode Island dates back to 2011, but his connection to City Year dates back to its founding, including attending the very first service day held in Boston.
 Andy earned his B.A. from Haverford College and his J.D. from New York University School of Law.
-He lives in Pawtucket with his wife, Alexandra Callam, and his two children.
-His older child, Daniel, will be a Corps Member at City Year New York in the upcoming academic year.
+He lives in Pawtucket with his wife, Alexandra Callam.
+His son, Daniel, served as a Corps Member at City Year New York and as a Team Leader at City Year Boston.